-- Do not use sharp instruments near the • extension lines or tubing. - Do not use scissors to remove dressing. - Catheter will be damaged if clamps other than what is provided with this kit are used - Clamping the catheter repeatedly in the same location will weaken tubing.
-Avoid clamping near the luers and hub of the catheter. - Do not clamp over guidewire or stylet -• tubing may become damaged. - Examine catheter lumens and extensions before and after each treatment for damage
+- Do not use sharp instruments near the extension tubing or catheter lumen. - Do not use scissors to remove dressing. - Catheter will be damaged if clamps other than what is provided with this kit are used. - Clamping of the tubing repeatedly in the same location may weaken tubing.
+Avoid clamping near the luers and hub of the catheter. - Examine catheter lumen and extensions before and after each treatment for damage - To prevent accidents, assure the security of all caps and bloodline connections prior to and between treatments. - Use only Luer Lock (threaded) • Connectors with this catheter.

-- To prevent accidents, assure the security of all caps and bloodline connections prior to and between treatments. - Use only Luer Lock (threaded) connectors with this catheter. - Repeated overtightening of bloodlines, syringes, and caps will reduce connector life and could lead to potential connector failure.
+Repeated overtightening of bloodlines, syringes, and caps will reduce connector life and could lead to potential connector failure.